Yvand/terraform-azurerm-sharepoint/README.md

     - Extends the web application in zone `Intranet`
   - `Full`: Everything in `Medium`, plus:
     - Configures all the resources to run and deploy add-ins
-    - Create addditional host-named site collections
+    - Creates addditional host-named site collections
 - Variable `default_zone_must_be_https`: `true` if the default zone must use HTTPS, `false` if it may use HTTP (if compatible with the configuration selected).
 - Variable `front_end_servers_count` lets you add up to 4 additional SharePoint servers to the farm with the [MinRole Front-end](https://learn.microsoft.com/sharepoint/install/planning-for-a-minrole-server-deployment-in-sharepoint-server).